Skip to content

 Lab-grown versus natural Diamonds

-Sustainable, fair and affordable diamonds in beautiful quality - Sounds good?
+Sustainable, fair and affordable diamonds in beautiful quality - sounds good?
 Then lab diamonds are just the thing for you!

 Here we answer all the important questions about origin, characteristics and the differences between rennet and natural diamonds.

-1. What are laboratory grown diamonds?
+1. what are lab-grown diamonds?

-They have the same characteristics, shine just as bright, look just as good, and feel just as real as naturally mined diamonds.
-Your diamond tester won't indicate otherwise.
-In addition, lab cultured diamonds actually look better on average than natural diamonds.
+They have the same properties, shine just as brightly, look just as good and feel just as real as naturally mined diamonds.
+Your diamond tester will not show anything different.
+What's more, lab-grown diamonds look even better on average than natural diamonds.
 This is because their growth and formation are monitored in a controlled environment.
-For example, the natural diamonds we use by default are in a quality of H+ | SI | VG, whereas our lab-grown diamonds are at least in F+ | VS | EX.
+For example, the natural diamonds we use as standard are of a quality of H+ | SI | VG, whereas our lab-grown diamonds are at least of a quality of F+ | VS | EX.

-Lab diamonds, on the other hand, imitate the natural growth process of a diamond in the laboratory.
-Different processes can be used for this purpose.
-As described above, we use the CVD process.
-Theoretically, this allows the complete supply chain of diamond production to be transparent, making them a fair alternative to natural diamonds.
-In addition, lab diamonds are more sustainable due to their controlled growth.
-Practically, however, there are a few things to consider.
-There are even studies (sponsored by mining companies) that state that Lab diamonds are not more sustainable.
-It depends very much on the origin of the diamonds, because there are now more manufacturers, some of which produce opaque and unsustainable.
-Accordingly, our Lab diamonds are manufactured CO2 neutral and transparent.
+Lab diamonds are also more sustainable due to their controlled growth.
+In practical terms, however, there are a few things to consider.
+There are even studies (sponsored by mining companies) that state that lab diamonds are not more sustainable.
+It depends very much on the origin of the diamonds, as there are now more manufacturers who produce in a partially opaque and unsustainable manner.
+Accordingly, our lab diamonds are CO2 neutral and transparent.

 3. differences between rennet and natural diamonds

-There are some differences between Lab and natural diamonds.
+There are some differences between lab and natural diamonds.

 Traceability